JDT Inc.

 • Lead enrichment & scoring

-Inbound and outbound leads enriched with firmographic, intent, and persona data — then scored against your ICP using a model trained on your closed-won history.
+Inbound and outbound leads enriched with firmographic, intent, and persona data, then scored against your ideal customer profile using a model trained on your closed-won history.

 • Content & creative pipelines

 Brand-voice generation pipelines for ad copy, email, social, and short-form video scripts.
-Senior creative reviews every output before it ships.
+A creative lead reviews every output before it ships.

 • Reporting agents

-Weekly performance digests compiled automatically — pulling from Meta, Google, GA4, your CRM — and written in your team's voice, not template English.
+Weekly performance digests compiled automatically from Meta, Google, GA4, and your CRM, written in your team's voice instead of template English.

-Customer-call transcripts, support tickets, and review data clustered into audience territories that inform creative, copy, and product positioning.
+Customer-call transcripts, support tickets, and review data clustered into audiences that inform creative, copy, and product positioning.

 • Operations runbook

-Documentation of every workflow, owner, monitoring alert, and escalation path — so the team can run the system without us.
+Documentation of every workflow, owner, monitoring alert, and escalation path, so your team can run the system without us.

 Where AI changes the math